stevensll/project01/README.md

   ls -a ;echo hi  //works
   ```

   You can edit the working directory color by changing the input of `pwd()`  in the `main.c`  file.
-Supported colors are `red, blue, green`
+Supported colors are `RED, BLUE, GREEN`

 ## Attempts

 ## Bugs

- Working on redirection and error handling as of 11/30

 ## Function Headers